FOREX-Euro gains on short-covering as Australia GDP boosts sentiment

 By Antoni Slodkowski

-TOKYO, June 6 The euro gained on short-covering on Wednesday after riskier assets rose on strong growth data from Australia, recouping some of the losses sustained on Spain's warning it was losing access to credit markets.
+TOKYO, June 6 The euro gained on short-covering on Wednesday after riskier assets rallied following strong growth data from Australia, recouping some of the losses sustained on Spain's warning it was losing access to credit markets.

-G7 finance ministers took no immediate steps to soothe fears over Europe's debt woes on Tuesday, while European Union leaders appeared to be working towards a plan for deeper political integration to underpin the future of the euro.

-Against this backdrop, traders stayed cautious ahead of a European Central Bank (ECB) policy meeting on Wednesday, with some positioning for an interest rate cut, although most expected the bank to hold fire and keep rates at 1.0 percent.
+Traders were cautious ahead of a European Central Bank policy meeting, with some positioning for an interest rate cut, although most expected the bank to hold fire and keep rates at 1.0 percent.

 "With intense political negotiations going on, the ECB may find it difficult to move decisively to boost the European bond market.
 I also don't think it will cut rates," said Sumino Kamei, senior currency analyst at the Bank of Tokyo-Mitsubishi UFJ.

+G7 finance ministers took no steps to assuage fears about Europe's debt crisis on Tuesday, while European Union leaders appeared to be working towards a plan for deeper political integration to underpin the future of the euro.

-Economists view the decision whether to cut rates as one of closest calls in years, with awful data in recent weeks leaving the euro zone facing a far harsher recession than imagined.
+Economists view the decision whether to cut rates as one of closest calls in years, with awful data in recent weeks leaving it facing a far harsher euro zone recession than imagined.

 "If the bank takes no action, it is likely to disappoint markets and we may see another bout of euro selling," Kamei said.